Laser is designed to relieve neck & back pain & many other painful conditions quickly, often on the first visit.

 Dr. Lamperski prides himself on being “evidence-based” in the way that he practices.
 He has been reading and researching the efficacy of class IV lasers for years.
+This laser delivers results!

 The laser works by increasing the supply of fuel your cells use to do everything they do, including the repair of injuries.
 During treatment, laser energy increases circulation, drawing water, oxygen and nutrients to the damaged area.
 The rate of repair can then exceed the rate of micro-trauma.
 Your pain goes away, even after other soft tissue interventions have failed.

 The best part?
 The process itself is painless.
 You feel nothing but a soothing warmth during treatment.
 But what’s going on inside your tissues for the 48 hours following can be miraculous.

 Numerous studies have been show that Laser Therapy can help with:

 - Auto & Work Related Injuries